0xSpaceShard/starknet-devnet/README.md

 Tests in devnet require an erc20 contract with the `Mintable` feature, keep in mind that before the compilation process of [cairo-contracts](https://github.com/OpenZeppelin/cairo-contracts/) you need to mark the `Mintable` check box in this [wizard](https://wizard.openzeppelin.com/cairo) and copy this implementation to `/src/presets/erc20.cairo`.

+If smart contract constructor logic has changed, Devnet's predeployment logic needs to be changed, e.g. `simulate_constructor` in `crates/starknet-devnet-core/src/account.rs`.

 ### Development - Updating Starknet

 Updating the underlying Starknet is done by updating the `blockifier` dependency.
 It also requires updating the `STARKNET_VERSION` constant.